Tom-or-Thomas/wrap-it-up/README.md

 - [x] ~Updated Discord prompt to allow users to specify number of messages to summarize (current max is 100)~
 - [x] Get connected to OpenAP api.
 - [x] Work on formatting messages we will send to OpenAI
-- [ ] Format OpenAI response and send back to Discord.
+- [x] Format OpenAI response and send back to Discord.
+- [ ] Have application dynamically pull messages from a channel
+  - Should this be something users configure (i.e. have the bot only work for these channels)
 - [ ] Identify method for hosting application.
 - [ ] Add tests
 - [ ] Add pre-commit hook to check linting